 Beckermet Nursery is a non-profit organisation with charity status.
-It is managed by a voluntary parent management committee whose members are elected by the parents of the children who attend the nursery
+It is managed by a voluntary management committee whose members are elected by the parents of the children who attend the nursery

 The committee is responsible for:

 - Making sure that the nursery has, and works to, policies (which can be found on the main notice board within the nursery) that ensure a high quality service is provided.